 Check out the latest issue of WestJet Magazine or download the app.

-Since my flight was short, meals were not available.
-However, the complimentary beverages and snacks were a nice touch.
+Since my flight was short, meals were not provided, however, the complimentary beverages and snacks were a nice touch.
 This included water, wine, soft drinks, juice, coffee, and tea.

 I ordered a glass of Canadian white wine.